 - In-depth knowledge of the regulatory environment

-In addition, today’s collaborative and global workplace requires candidates with superb communication skills, technical knowledge, project management abilities, team spirit and multilingual capabilities.
+In addition, today’s collaborative and global workplace requires candidates with superb communication skills, project management abilities, team spirit and multilingual capabilities.

 The view from the top